easytarget/microPyEZfonts/Unicode/README.md

 -rw-r--r--.
 1 owen owen   15 Jul  5 16:38 my_unifont_15_1_05.set
 -rw-r--r--.
 1 owen owen   16 Jul  5 16:16 unicode.txt
 ```

-The font itself is in the `.py` file, the `.map` file has a summary of the glyphs and the `.set` file all the unique characters (the last two are just for reference, they do not belong in your project folder..)
+Now, you have a `.py` file with the font, a `.map` file with the glyph summary, and a `.set` file with all unique characters (the last two are just for reference and should not be included in your project folder).

 ## App

-Having made the font we need an app that uses it.
+After creating the font, you need an app to use it.

-If you do not (yet) have your own app the following is a simple example; it uses a ssd_1306 OLED display connected via I2C on a ESP32 / RP2040 default pins.
+If you don’t have your own app yet, here’s a simple example that uses an **ssd_1306** OLED display connected via I2C on an ESP32 or RP2040.

-* A 'more complete' version of this is in the examples folder,
+* A more complete version of this example is in the examples folder.
-* that example has defaults for esp8266 and sh1106/st7567 displays.
+* It has defaults for ESP8266 and SH1106/ST7567 displays.
-* for other displays you will need to find drivers etc and adapt the following as necesscary.
+* For other displays, you’ll need to find drivers and adjust the code accordingly.

-Demo code example:
+Here’s the demo code:

 ```console
 user@pc:~/MPython/uniProj$ cat uniProj-i2c.py